gramps-project/addons-source/DynamicWeb/readme.txt

 See http://belissent.github.io/GrampsDynamicWebReport/ for more information and reports examples.

-Gramps branches master, 4.0 and 4.1 are supported, previous branches are not supported.
+Gramps branches 4.0, 4.1, 4.2, 5.0 (master) are supported, previous branches are not supported.

-Testing instructions:
+Instructions for generating report examples:

 - Import example database:
-  In the directory DynamicWeb/test python dynamicweb_test.py -i
+  In the directory DynamicWeb
+  python run_dynamicweb.py -i

 - Run Gramps and set the base directory for media relative paths to %GRAMPS_RESOURCES%/examples/gramps

-- Run tests:
+- Generate the example reports:
-  In the directory DynamicWeb/test python dynamicweb_test.py
+  In the directory DynamicWeb
+  python run_dynamicweb.py

-- Results are in the directory DynamicWeb/test_results
+- Results are in the directory DynamicWeb/reports